 The crucial question before Planning Commission is whether the will of the community is sufficient enough to to enact this change.
-Staff believes that nearly everyone in our community wants darker skies.
+Staff believes that many in our community support the concept of darker skies.
 Does that desire translate into a willingness to be further regulated in order to achieve that goal?
 If Planning Commission believes there is sufficient community support, staff endorses the city-proposed lighting ordinance.
+City staff will be holding a work session with City Council on 3/13.
+Work sessions are open to the public.